mikrono/tModLoaderWiki_kr_ko/Mod.md

 ### public void AddDust(string name, ModDust dust, string texture = "")

 Adds a type of dust to your mod with the specified name.
 Create an instance of ModDust normally, preferably through the constructor of an overriding class.
 Leave the texture as an empty string to use the vanilla dust sprite sheet.

+### public void AddTile(string name, ModTile tile, string texture)

+Adds a type of tile to the game with the specified name and texture.

+### public ModTile GetTile(string name)

+Gets the ModTile of this mod corresponding to the given name.
+Returns null if no ModTile with the given name is found.

+### public int TileType(string name)

+Gets the type of the ModTile of this mod with the given name.
+Returns 0 if no ModTile with the given name is found.

+### public void SetGlobalTile(GlobalTile globalTile)

+Sets the GlobalTile instance for this mod.

+### public GlobalTile GetGlobalTile()

+Gets the GlobalTile instance for this mod.

 ### public void SetGlobalNPC(GlobalNPC globalNPC)